RaleighZ/statnlp_fundamental_reading/Notes/4. CNN for nlp/CNN.md

 ![narrrow-wide](./figs/narrrow-wide.png)

 ### A General llustration
+There is a 1D CNN with 6 filers.
+1D indicates that convoluation performed along the squence in words level and the output of convolutons on sentence by each filer is a vector (the output of 2D CNN is a matrix).
+Each value in the output vector represents the feature of a word-level n-gram, eg, for the 4X5 filer, the output vector contains the features of "I like this movie", "like this movie very", "this movie very much", and "movie very much!".

 ![ccn-nlp-1](./figs/ccn-nlp-1.png)*llustration of a Convolutional Neural Network (CNN) architecture for sentence classification.
 Here we depict three filter region sizes: 2, 3 and 4, each of which has 2 filters.
 Every filter performs convolution on the sentence matrix and generates (variable-length) feature maps.
 Then 1-max pooling is performed over each map, i.e., the largest number from each feature map is recorded*